LabForComputationalVision/pooling-windows/README.md

 4. Because creating the windows can take so long, we have a `cache_dir`
    argument: set this to a directory on your machine and the windows will be saved there during creation and, if the appropriate windows are found when instantiating a new instance, they will loaded in.
+If the directory does not exist, we raise a `FileNotFoundError`.
 1. `PoolingWindows` supports multi-scale windows (by setting `num_scales` argument).
 To do this, we independently construct the windows at each scale (note this is different from [[1]](1#), which constructed the windows at the